Topological data analysis on noisy quantum computers: Introduction

-In this paper, we present, to the best of our knowledge, the \emph{first ever} quantum algorithm that potentially satisfies all seven of the above criteria under certain conditions.
-Our \NQTDA\ algorithm solves the principal problem of topological data analysis (TDA), a powerful unsupervised machine learning technique for extracting valuable shape-related features of data~\cite{ghrist2008barcodes}.
-The algorithm only requires pairwise distances of the $n$ data-points as input (small non-handcrafted input, criterion 1) and outputs an estimate for the Betti numbers of the data (small-size output, criterion 5), which are signature values that describe the shape of the data.
+In this paper we present a quantum algorithm for solving the same problem as QTDA with an improved runtime, shorter circuit depth, and without fault tolerance requirements.
+Our \NQTDA\ algorithm solves the principal problem of TDA, estimating the Betti numbers of the given data~\citep{ghrist2008barcodes}.
+The algorithm only requires pairwise distances of the $n$ data-points as input and outputs an estimate for the (normalized) Betti numbers of the data, which are signature values that describe the shape of the data.
 However, the calculation of these Betti numbers by current methods requires operating on large exponential-sized matrices (details of TDA and Betti numbers are provided in the next section).
-The approximation problem solved by our algorithm has been shown to be intractable classically (DQC1-hard) under certain settings~\cite{gyurik2020towards,cade2021complexity, marcos2022}, and in this sense it potentially enjoys super-polynomial to exponential speedup over classical algorithms for certain classes of problems~\cite{schmidhuber2022complexity} (criterion 2).
-We present a theoretical error analysis for the proposed algorithm, establishing error guarantees for the estimated Betti numbers (criterion 6), and show that the algorithm requires only linear-depth circuit complexity in many cases (criterion 3).
-We then present preliminary empirical results from implementations on real hardware and quantum simulations that illustrate the noise resiliency of our algorithm (criterion 4).
-Our presented theoretical and numerical results demonstrate that \NQTDA\ has the potential to be the \emph{first} generically useful NISQ algorithm (criterion 7) with quantum advantage.
+The approximation problem solved by our algorithm is believed to be intractable classically (likely belonging to a class of problems called DQC1-hard~\citep{morimae2014hardness}) under certain settings~\citep{gyurik2020towards,cade2021complexity, marcos2022}, and in this sense potentially enjoys super-polynomial to exponential speedup over classical algorithms for certain classes of problems~\citep{schmidhuber2022complexity}.
+We present a theoretical error analysis for the proposed algorithm, establishing error guarantees for the estimated Betti numbers, and show that the algorithm requires only $\tilde{O}(n/\sqrt{\delta})$-depth circuit complexity.
+We then present preliminary empirical results from implementations on real hardware and quantum simulations that illustrate the noise resiliency of our algorithm.
+Our presented theoretical and numerical results demonstrate that \NQTDA\ has the potential to be the \emph{first} generically useful NISQ algorithm.